lynnpepin/diy-static-site-generator/README.md

 ### Improve `build.py`:

-I want to replace `build.sh` entirely with a Python script.
+I want to replace `build.sh` entirely with a Python script, `build.py`.

-* Finish it-- it must run without errors!
 * Make all paths, etc. as parameters. (`source`, `site`, etc.)
 * Should raise descriptive errors.
 * Plus an extra "verbosity" command.